TheHellSite/archlinux_lxc/jellyfin/README.md

-# Jellyfin Arch Linux installation (run as non-root user inside the LXC)
+# Jellyfin Arch Linux installation (run as root user inside the LXC)

 ### 1. Run the script inside of the Arch Linux LXC.